vasinov/almanac/README.md

 Go back to the `almanac` directory and run `rspec spec`.

 ## Contribute
-Fork the repo, do work, test it, pull request.
+- Fork the project.
+- Write code for a feature or bug fix.
+- Add Rspec tests for it.
+- Commit, do not make changes to rakefile or version.
+- Submit a pull request.